Hydrodynamic limit of the zero range process on a randomly oriented graph: Introduction

 Figures are thought of as being generated by a random process that obeys the rules above.
 We shall impose light ergodicity assumptions on this in Section \ref{sc:notndef}.
 It is this random orientation that our zero range process follows: nearest neighbour jumps on vertices are permitted across each edge in the direction of its orientation only.
 All through the paper we consider the quenched dynamics, i.e., the orientation of the edges is fixed and our results are valid for almost all realisations of this.

-Next in Section 2 we state the main theorem and in Section 3 we introduce notation, make precise definitions and assumptions on the environments, and describe the local equilibrium measures.
-In Section 4 we prove the hydrodynamic limit, following the steps of the relative entropy method in Kipnis and Landim \cite[pp. 115-130]{landim}.
-In Section 5 we prove a one block estimate required during the proof.
+Next in Section \ref{sc:notndef} we introduce notation, make precise definitions and assumptions on the environments, and describe the local equilibrium measures.
+In Section \ref{sc:3} we state the main theorem, and in Section \ref{sc:4} we prove the hydrodynamic limit, following the steps of the relative entropy method in Kipnis and Landim \cite[pp. 115-130]{landim}.
+In Section \ref{sc:5} we prove a one block estimate required during the proof.